The earthquake in Turkey is one of the deadliest this century. Here's why – KION546

 By Lauren Said-Moorhouse and Christian Edwards, CNN

-More than 5,000 people were killed and tens of thousands more injured in Turkey and Syria after Monday’s devastating earthquake.
+More than 6,300 people have been reported killed and tens of thousands of others injured by the devastating earthquake that rocked Turkey and Syria on Monday.

 Thousands of buildings collapsed in the two nations and aid agencies are warning of “catastrophic” repercussions in northwest Syria, where millions of vulnerable and displaced people were already relying on humanitarian support.